Sweeny91/Python_Financial_Election_Analysis/README.md

 # Deliverables:

 * The final scripts to be ran for the analysis of this project can be found in the main_corrections.py and main.py for the PyBank and PyPoll tasks, respectively.
-* A brief Analysis for each task can similarly be found in the 'Analysis' folders in their respective directories.
+* A brief Analysis for each task can similarly be found in the 'Analysis' folders of their respective directories.